 Students are encouraged to take full advantage of the off-campus programs and other international experiences offered at Albion College.
-Albion's off-campus programs in Argentina, Austria, Chile, Costa Rica, the Dominican Republic, France, Germany, Mexico, Peru, Sénégal and Spain offer immersion in French, German or Spanish culture and language.
+Albion's off-campus programs in Argentina, Austria, Cameroon, Chile, Costa Rica, the Dominican Republic, France, Germany, Mexico, Peru, Sénégal and Spain offer immersion in French, German or Spanish culture and language.
 Other international off-campus programs are available to students as well (e.g., Belgium, China, Japan and Russia).

 Albion College offers language-learning housing for modern language teaching assistants and language students in French, German and Spanish.
 This residence—called the "I-Space"—serves as a "living laboratory" where Albion College students can practice their conversational skills with fellow students and native speakers.
-Students pledge to speak the intended language within their living quarters and participate in weekly cultural activities organized by the teaching assistants.
+Students speak the intended language within their living quarters and participate in weekly cultural activities organized by the teaching assistants.

-French, German and Spanish students are encouraged (or sometimes required) to attend the Modern Language Conversation Tables held at least once per week.
+French, German and Spanish students attend the Modern Language Conversation Tables held at least once per week in the I-Space.

 Departmental Policy on Advanced Placement Credit and Placement

 Students may obtain college credit according to their scores on a standardized Advanced Placement (AP) language examination administered at their high schools.
 A score of 3 merits one-half unit, a 4 merits one unit and a 5 merits one and one-half units of credit at Albion College.
 A maximum of one unit may be applied toward a major or minor in French, German or Spanish.

 Before Student Orientation, Advising and Registration (SOAR) and during the first week of fall semester, the department administers an online placement test for students with prior study of French, German or Spanish.
-Any student with two or more years of high school modern language course work must take the placement test before enrolling in language courses at Albion.
+Any student with two or more years of high school modern language course work are expected to take the placement test before enrolling in language courses at Albion.
 This test does not give college credit; its purpose is to place such students at the appropriate level.